-C. Whereas an Emergency motion was filed in the US District Court for the District of Columbia on 26 March 2013 alleging that guards at Guantánamo have denied prisoners safe drinking water and sufficient clothing in order to undermine the hunger strike action,

-D. Whereas the EU-US joint statement of June 15 2009 notes the commitment of President Obama to order the closure of the Guantanamo Bay detention facility by January 22, 2010; Whereas however, in January 2013 the Office charged with the closure of Guantánamo has been shut down, while Congress has blocked up to now all efforts by the Obama administration to close Guantánamo; whereas the US administration has stated that it remains committed to the closure of Guantánamo;

-E. Whereas on 5 April 2013 the UN High Commissioner for Human Rights stated that the "continued indefinite incarceration of many detainees...amounts to arbitrary detention" and constitutes a "clear breach of [US] commitments but also of international laws and standards that it is obliged to uphold" and that Guantanamo prison should be closed;

-F. Whereas on 13 April 2013, shortly after a visit by a delegation of the International Committee of the Red Cross, violent clashes occurred between prison guards and detainees including non lethal shots and improvised weapons, following the decision to move prisoners from Camp 6 to the more isolated Camp 5

-G. Whereas on 30 April 2013, President Obama reiterated his stance that Guantánamo Bay "needs to be closed" and stated that the prison camp hurt the United States in terms of international standing and was a recruitment tool for extremists

-H. Whereas an important reason for the hunger strike brought forward by defence lawyers and the ICRC is the inmates' desolation over the lack of any perspective to being released, notably after President Obama in January renewed the National Defence Authorization Act (NDAA) for 2013, which included provisions which preserved Guantanamo Bay into foreseeable future

-I. Whereas the NDAA has made it virtually impossible for inmates to return home, stating detainees cannot return to a country where a "threat that is likely to substantially affect" the government's ability to "exercise control" over the repatriated individual, unless onerous waiver provisions are enacted

-J. whereas in the case of the five alleged "high value detainees" for whom military commission proceedings are already underway, confidentiality of the defence has been completely compromised, with material and thousands of emails disappearing from computers and listening devices being disguised as smoke detectors; whereas -as a result - the proceedings have been postponed indefinitely by the responsible judge; whereas the Chief Defence Counsel ordered defence lawyers to stop using computers for privileged and confidential work;

-K. Whereas there is now only one civilian flight into Guantanamo, which operates on a severely curtailed schedule, thus limiting the access of the press, lawyers, and human rights workers,
+- C. Whereas an Emergency motion was filed in the US District Court for the District of Columbia on 26 March 2013 alleging that guards at Guantánamo have denied prisoners safe drinking water and sufficient clothing in order to undermine the hunger strike action, - D. Whereas the EU-US joint statement of June 15 2009 notes the commitment of President Obama to order the closure of the Guantanamo Bay detention facility by January 22, 2010; Whereas however, in January 2013 the Office charged with the closure of Guantánamo has been shut down, while Congress has blocked up to now all efforts by the Obama administration to close Guantánamo; whereas the US administration has stated that it remains committed to the closure of Guantánamo; - E. Whereas on 5 April 2013 the UN High Commissioner for Human Rights stated that the "continued indefinite incarceration of many detainees...amounts to arbitrary detention" and constitutes a "clear breach of [US] commitments but also of international laws and standards that it is obliged to uphold" and that Guantanamo prison should be closed; - F. Whereas on 13 April 2013, shortly after a visit by a delegation of the International Committee of the Red Cross, violent clashes occurred between prison guards and detainees including non lethal shots and improvised weapons, following the decision to move prisoners from Camp 6 to the more isolated Camp 5; - G. Whereas on 30 April 2013, President Obama reiterated his stance that Guantánamo Bay "needs to be closed" and stated that that the prison camp hurt the United States in terms of international standing and was a recruitment tool for extremists; - H. Whereas an important reason for the hunger strike brought forward by defence lawyers and the ICRC is the inmates' desolation over the lack of any perspective to being released, notably after President Obama in January signed the National Defence Authorization Act (NDAA) into law, which included provisions which preserved Guantanamo Bay into foreseeable future - I. Whereas the NDAA has made it virtually impossible for inmates to return home, stating detainees cannot return to a country where a "threat that is likely to substantially affect" the government's ability to "exercise control" over the repatriated individual - J. whereas in the case of the five alleged "high value detainees" for whom proceeding are already underway, confidentiality of the defence has been completely compromised, with material and thousands of emails disappearing from computers and listening devices being disguised as smoke detectors; whereas -as a result the proceedings have been postponed indefinitely by the responsible judge; whereas the Chief Defence Counsel ordered defence lawyers to stop using computers for privileged and confidential work; - K. Whereas the US is closing its only civilian flight into Guantanamo leaving the only flight available a military flight requiring individuals to receive permission from the Pentagon to board, thus limiting the access of the press, lawyers, and human rights workers, - 1.
+Notes the close transatlantic relationship based on shared core values and respect for basic, universal and non-negotiable human rights, such as the right to a fair trial and the ban on arbitrary detention; welcomes the close transatlantic cooperation on a wide range of international human rights issues